 - Difficulty in telephone communication.

 - Difficulty in distinguishing high-pitched sounds like “s” or “th.”

-- A masculine voice seems more audible than feminine.
+- A masculine voice seems more audible than a feminine voice.

-- A Few sounds seem too loud and irritating.
+- Some sounds seem too loud and irritating.

 - Tinnitus inside the ear (a ringing/roaring/hissing sound).